06.05, Katowice AWS Summit Poland

-At Chaos Gears, we help our customers, companies of all shapes and sizes, utilize the AWS cloud to its full potential so they can focus on evolving their business while AWS does the heavy lifting for them.
+At Chaos Gears, we help our clients, companies of all shapes and sizes, utilize the AWS cloud to its full potential so they can focus on evolving their business while AWS does the heavy lifting for them.

 One of these customers, a startup from the medical industry, has gained a global reach and thus, to serve its clients operates in multiple AWS Regions (currently ten with more scheduled to come) spanning many a timezone.